aendeavor/i3buntu/INSTALL.md

 # obligatory update
 sudo apt-get update && sudo apt-get -y upgrade

-# start APOLLO
+# start the installation
-curl --tlsv1.2 -sSfL https://apollo.itbsd.com | bash
+curl --tlsv1.2 -sSfL https://i3buntu.itbsd.com | bash
 ```

 When executing the application manually, do **not** start it in a root / superuser context.
-Either use `./apollo` or `make install`.
+Either use `./i3buntu` or `make install`.

-### Handcrafted Finish
+## Handcrafted Finish

 The monitor/display configuration is not done automatically as this wouldn't make sense.
 You can do it manually with `arandr` and `i3`'s config.